 Heavy snow caused chaos for relegation-threatened Hanover 96 on Sunday in their 3-2 defeat at home to Bayer Leverkusen while Bayern Munich finished the weekend top of the Bundesliga.

 Bayern warmed up for Wednesday's crunch Champions League last 16, return leg at home to Liverpool by hammering Wolfsburg 6-0 in Munich on Saturday with Robert Lewandowski leading the charge with two goals.

-The win allowed Bayern to claim top spot for the first time since September on goal difference from Borussia Dortmund, who struggled to a 3-1 home win over relegation-threatened Stuttgart.
+The heavy win allowed Bayern to claim top spot for the first time since September on goal difference from Borussia Dortmund, who struggled to a 3-1 home win over relegation-threatened Stuttgart.

 With ground staff cleaning the sidelines of snow as the game continued, Volland doubled the lead a quarter of an hour later, chipping Esser after Hanover yielded possession in their own half.

 In worsening conditions, Mother Nature cruelly denied Hanover on 33 minutes when Haraguchi rounded Leverkusen's keeper and fired at an empty net, but his celebrations proved premature.